+11. (1) Where the principal of the institution of basic education is of the opinion that child may be pregnant, the principal shall refer the child to a health institution for a medical examination and such other health examination as may be necessary to determine the status of the child.

+Medical examination.

-- (2) Where the principal of the institution of basic education is of the opinion that child may be pregnant, the principal shall refer the child to a health institution for a medical examination and such other health examination as may be necessary to determine the status of the child. - (3) A child shall not be compelled to undergo a medical examination where she refuses to undergo the examination. - (4) Where a child refuses to undergo a medical examination under subsection (3), the institution of basic education shall not be held liable for any consequences that may arise from the failure by the child to undergo the medical examination.
+- (2)A child shall not be compelled to undergo a medical examination where she refuses to undergo the examination. - (3) Where a child refuses to undergo a medical examination under subsection (2), the institution of basic education shall not be held liable for any consequences that may arise from the failure by the child to undergo the medical examination. - 12.
+The health professionals under section (11) shall provide the child with pre and post-natal health information and such other information as may be necessary, including any risks that may arise, to ensure the health and best welfare of the child is maintained.